 Images can also be shared, at scale, across tenants using a multi-tenant app registration.
 For more information about sharing images across tenants, see Share gallery VM images across Azure tenants.

 There is no extra charge for using the Shared Image Gallery service.
 You will be charged for the following resources:

 - Storage costs of storing the Shared Image versions.
-This depends on the number of replicas of the version and the number of regions the version is replicated to.
+Cost depends on the number of replicas of the image version and the number of regions the version is replicated to.
 For example, if you have 2 images and both are replicated to 3 regions, then you will be changed for 6 managed disks based on their size.
 For more information, see Managed Disks pricing.

-- Network egress charges for replication of the first image version from the source region of the version to the replicated regions.
+- Network egress charges for replication of the first image version from the source region to the replicated regions.
 Subsequent replicas are handled within the region, so there are no additional charges.

 The following SDKs support creating Shared Image Galleries:

 You can create Shared Image Gallery resource using templates.
 There are several Azure Quickstart Templates available: